eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

 This element enables heartbeat-to-ack latency among Cyclone DDS services by prepending timestamps to Heartbeat and AckNack messages and calculating round trip times.
-This is non-standard behaviour.
+This is non-standard behavior.
 The measured latencies are quite noisy and are currently not used anywhere.

 The default value is: ``false``